 According to a recent report from the Associated Press, temporary protective orders may be granted in Maryland, but only last for a maximum of seven days.
 A final hearing is then held.
 The temporary order also prohibits contact between the abuser and the survivors, and may be issued without a full court hearing.

-The Micklin Law Group, LLC is a New Jersey law firm specializing in men’s rights & complex divorces .
+The Micklin Law Group, LLC is a New Jersey law firm focusing exclusively on men’s rights & complex divorces.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
-Brad has a special expertise in working to help you divorce a narcissist.
+Brad has experience working to help you divorce a narcissist.
 You can read more on this topic by visiting our divorce blog.
 To set up a consultation, call 973-562-0100.